ntrupin/abstractml/README.md

 #### Edit

-If you find a bug in a function, or just want to make it more practical or add on, you can edit nonexistent functions!
+If you find a bug in a function, or just want to make it more practical or add on, you can edit existing functions!
 This can be done by simply editing values in a function of adding more cases to it.
 The more cases in a function, the more powerful it is.
 For example, if you wanted to add styles to a "1" tag, you would change

 **This**